How does this medication work? What will it do for me?

-Each white, oval, film-coated tablet, engraved with "C210" on one side and a scoreline on the other side, contains escitalopram 10 mg (as escitalopram oxalate).
+Each white, oval, film-coated tablet, engraved with "C210" on one side and a scoreline on the other side, contains 10 mg of escitalopram (as escitalopram oxalate).
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, glycerol triacetate, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polydextrose, polyethylene glycol, stearic acid, titanium dioxide, and triacetin.

-Each white, oval, film-coated tablet, engraved with "C220" on one side and a scoreline on the other side, contains escitalopram 20 mg (as escitalopram oxalate).
+Each white, oval, film-coated tablet, engraved with "C220" on one side and a scoreline on the other side, contains 20 mg of escitalopram (as escitalopram oxalate).
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, glycerol triacetate, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polydextrose, polyethylene glycol, stearic acid, titanium dioxide, and triacetin.

 How should I use this medication?